-First, paint your furniture piece in a Chalk Paint® colour of your choice.
-Annie has painted this wooden chest with Chalk Paint® in Henrietta.
+- First, paint your furniture piece in a Chalk Paint® colour of your choice.

-Experiment with colour on the Annie Sloan MixMat™, using Chalk Paint® colours in different combinations.
-Adding Pure to Chalk Paint® will brighten and lighten any palette.
+- Experiment with colour on the Annie Sloan MixMat, using Chalk Paint® colours in different combinations.
+Adding Pure will brighten and lighten colours.

-Now add patterns to your piece.
+- After your base coat is dry, then you’re ready to add patterns to your piece.
 Try using an Annie Sloan Sponge Roller to apply different stencils in random placements.
-Here Annie has used the Petrushka, Circles and Valeska stencils.

-Patterns can be created from anything.
-Annie has wrapped string around a rectangle of cardboard on varying angles and painted the string in Barcelona Orange, which she has used to stamp a pattern around the edge of the chest.
+- Patterns can be created from anything.
+Annie has wrapped string around a rectangle of cardboard in varying angles and painted the string to stamp a pattern around the edge of the chest.

-What else can be used to apply paint?
-Try using a bolt end dipped in Chalk Paint® in Greek Blue, for a random circular motif.
+- What else can be used to apply paint?
+Try using the end of a bolt dipped in Chalk Paint® for a random circular motif.

-Once you’re happy with the pattern you created, sand down the painted piece using a fine Annie Sloan Sanding Pad.
-This will reveal the layers of stencils you have painted, creating a pared-back look.
+- Then, once you’re happy with the pattern you created, sand down the painted piece using a fine Annie Sloan Sanding Pad.
+This will reveal the layers of patterns you have painted, creating a pared-back look.